When you are on the ketogenic diet, your entire metabolism shifts.

 Generally, urine strips turn a certain color — displayed on the bottle — when they contact your ketogenic pee.
 The color indicates your depth of ketosis by measuring levels of acetoacetate — the predominant ketone excreted in the urine.

 The best times to measure urinary ketones are early in the morning and after dinner[*].

 Getting started is easy.
 Just buy ketone test strips (Perfect Keto Test Strips, for instance), pee on them, and get your result in seconds.

-Ketone breath tests measure acetone on your breath.
+Ketone breath tests measure acetone in your breath.
 Remember acetone?
-It’s the nail polish remover ketone that gives you keto breath.
+It’s the ketone that gives you keto breath.